 Pros of a sale by auction

-- Includes an unconditional contract for sale (with a set settlement date).
+- Includes an unconditional contract for sale: this includes a set settlement date

 Cons of a sale by auction

-- Costs.
-You can incur additional costs like an auctioneer or more expensive marketing campaign.
-You’re responsible for covering these costs even if you don’t make a sale on your property.
+- Costs: you can incur additional costs like an auctioneer or an expensive marketing campaign.
+You’re responsible for covering these costs even if you don’t make a sale on your property

 How do I know what the right option is for me?

 There’s plenty to consider, and it’s worth talking to a local real estate agent to get a feel for the area you’re in and what’s currently for sale.
 You’ll want to consider the type of property you have (for e.g. is its value widely known due to surrounding similar properties?
 A private sale might be better here), market conditions, and your time frame.
 You might be better to go to auction if you want to sell quickly and there’s not many comparable property sales in the market.
 A private treaty sale might work better for you if there’s no real urgency in selling and you’d like the privacy the method offers.